dominicparga/osmgraphing/notes.md

       - Take nodes/ways and distribute according to max-speed (low speed <-> high population-density).
       - Take city-level and let routes go from lower to higher levels.
 - Replace all `unwrap()` at least by `expect(callee)`.
+- Reduce visibility of modules and control public-access, e.g. of module `defaults`, which is only needed in tests.

 ### Build-script